PatrickLatting/client-portal/README.md

-To the person who fixes my code, i built this quickly please do not judge.
+To the person who fixes my code, i built this quickly please do not judge.# 1914fund